salman-abedin/uniblocks/README.md

 -  The modules can be updated without the status bar's interventions
 -  Updating is possible both periodically and manually
+-  Different modules can be updated on different intervals
--  Runs as fast as it gets. (hint: ~50 Lines of POSIX shellscript with FIFO)
+-  Runs as fast as it gets. (hint: ~50 Lines of POSIX shell scripting with FIFO)

 ## Dependencies